-WARNING: The Emerald ash borer or EAB is a troublesome pest that's been heading this way for a bit over a decade.
-It's not in Charlotte yet, but most likely will be at some point over the next few years...or even months.
-Heartwood has been keeping an eye on the situation for a while now and has put together this page to provide information about the pest, it's signs and symptoms, spread, and treatments.
-We'll be updating this page on a regular basis as things change and we learn more.
+WARNING: The Emerald ash borer, or EAB, is a troublesome pest that’s been heading this way for a bit over a decade.
+IT IS NOW IN the Carolinas!!!
+Heartwood has been keeping an eye on the situation for a while now and has put together this page to provide information about the pest, its signs and symptoms, spread, and treatments.
+We’ll be updating this page on a regular basis as things change and we learn more.

 What is EAB and where did it come from?